atherdon/artics/rapi-done.md

-what i have in process or completed right now
-Что бы вы могли увидеть уже сейчас, если бы я выложил все на хостинг (сейчас это отдельные проекты, потому так легче разделить функционал на части, проверить как работает данный функционал отдельно а потом соединить все в один хорошо работающий проект)
+Completed or in-progress parts.
+Let's assume that i made it online available.

+Right now it's a different projects.
+Later i plan to convert them into modules that will became a big & complex platform

-1) Free Menu (Recipes) App - Angular + Ionic Framework - список рецептов и описание каждого рецепта
+1) Free Menu (Recipes) App - Angular + Ionic Framework -
+# Release #1 compled: recipes list, recipe details.
-But soon i'll redo app from scratch.
+Note: soon i'll redo app from scratch.

-2) Stripe subscriptions dashboard - т.к. у нас были проблемы с подписками, самый удобный recurring gateway -> Stripe
+2) Stripe subscriptions dashboard

-Я хочу в итоге не делать руками recurring - я хочу продавать интеграцию с Recurly - тоесть большие и удобные методы подписки - но это работает когда большая подписная база. тоесть для вас - это может быть актуально. стоит своих $200 в месяц
+In my previous projects we have problems with recirring events, so i pick Stripe at this time in order to simplicity.
+# Release #1 completed
+Basic functionality:
+- Sign up process
+- Pick a plan + Billing
+- View profile + Billing settings

-Change plan
+- Switch subscription plan
-Subscribe / unsubscribe
+- Subscribe / unsubscribe
-user profile + billing settings
+Note: User sensitive data not stored on our server for security reasons

+Note: in the end i want to enable Recurly integration - because it better but paid.
+Will work only for a big clients

 3) API for meal planning Apps(simple version) - so any who have credentials can use our data or store date in easy way no matter of programming language
+# Release #0 compled.
+Release #1 started.
+Partially completed by option#9
+- Authentification
+- First database scheme
+- Save data into db.
+Data manipulations.

 4) Simple Finance Tracking tool(exspence tracking) - how much family spend per week?
-How meet financial goals
+How meet financial goals, etc.
+# Research stage completed.

-5) Meal Planning App(2nd generation or option #1)
+5) Meal Planning App(2nd generation or option #1) build with React Native help

-6) Simple(more simple with less options to configure) than your admin dashboard.
+6) Simple(without options to configure) admin dashboard.
 Main feature -> add recipe to db.
 Drag them to Weekly Menu.
 Publish, send weekly menu notifications.
+# Release 1 can be completed after binding with option#3 logic
+Note: later i plan to switch to Forest Admin startup.

-7) API Documentation
+7) API Documentation (Messy, not completed, can be extended)

-8) Set of tasks, try to manage myself.
-Codein git repo, trying to simplify things.
-And made it working and looking clear
+# Release #1 80% completed by option#3

+8) For each of this projects i created step-by-step plan.
+Create releases plan with tasks Trying to simplify things, manage myself, made this approach working
+# Stage 2: For 2 projects PM work is done for at least 3 month

-9) GL only web app(got other open sourced codes and mimic it at my implementation) Simple add / list / edit / Delete categories and items All code and structure are from my heador my searching in google skills
+9) Grocery list(Shopping list) only web app(got other open sourced codes and mimic it at my implementation)
+- Simple add / list / edit / Delete categories and items
+- All code and structure are from my head or by my googling skills.
+- Have simple API, can be combined with mobile app

 10) Advanced search functionality

-важной информацией является то, что я не хочу ограничиваться вашим функционалом.
-Как минимум он устарел, как максимум - это слишком скучно.
-Без понимания того что я не применю и не сделаю ничего нового для вашей индустрии - я бы не брался за этот проект и точно не предлагал бы вам долю.
-Ведь в других проектах, которые я рассматриваю менее серьезно
+# Research finished.
+Release #0 will be completed after binding with database from option#3

+11) Unit convertions (research stage)

+12) data parsing(deep research page with previous completed functionality knowledge)

+I didn't plan to limit myself with functionality that was build at previous projects.
+Things going forward, and some features are outdated.